macdonst/enhance-workshop-codemash/docs/module03-custom-elements.md

 * The built-in component model
 * Custom Elements vs Web Components
-* SSR Components with Enhance
+* Server Side Rendering (SSR) Components with Enhance

 ---
 ## The web needs a component model

 * Building with components is convenient
-* The web platform lacked a component
+* The web platform lacked a component model
-* Explosion of frameworks like React is partly to solve this problem
+* Explosion of frameworks like Angular, React and Vue is partially to solve this problem
 * If you ask developers to build something complex without components they will usually build some abstraction to allow them to use components

 ---